xmos/lib_src/README.rst

 The SSRC algorithm runs a series of cascaded FIR filters to perform the rate conversion.
 This includes interpolation, decimation and bandwidth limiting filters with a final polyphase FIR filter.
 The last stage supports the rational rate change of 147:160 or 160:147 allowing conversion between 44.1KHz family of sample rates to the 48KHz family of sample rates.

 .. tip::
-  The below table shows the worst case MHz consumption per sample, using the minimum block size of 4 input samples.
+  The below table shows the worst case MHz consumption per sample, using the minimum block size of 4 input samples with dithering disabled.
 The MHz requirement can be reduced by around 8-12% by increasing the input block size to 16.

 .. list-table:: SSRC Processor Usage per channel (MHz)
      :header-rows: 1